 Many times neuropathy and its causes go undiagnosed, leaving patients feeling hopeless and spending time and money seeking help.
-At Advanced Health and Physical Medicine, our Neuropathy Treatment Center specializes in quickly identifying your condition and providing you the treatment you deserve.
+At Advanced Health and Rehabilitation Center, our Neuropathy Treatment Center specializes in quickly identifying your condition and providing you the treatment you deserve.
 Call today to find out how our Neuropathy Treatment Center can help you.

 Frequently Asked Questions

 There are numerous variations of neuropathy, but two of the most common types are peripheral and diabetic neuropathy.
 Both disorders cause the same set of symptoms, and they respond to similar treatments.
 Nearly half of all diabetic patients develop some symptoms of neuropathy during their lifetime.
 A sensation of coldness is commonly reported in the extremities, along with a sock-like sensation or a glove-like sensation with no apparent physical cause.
 If your body has glucose regulation issues, the excess sugar in your blood can permanently damage your nerves.
 Any damage done to the outlying nerves in your hands and legs will fall under the umbrella of peripheral neuropathy.
 Noticeable symptoms like swelling arms and legs can be intimidating.
 The nerves in your extremities control muscle movements and sensations, so patients with this disorder often experience both weakness and pain in the affect areas.
 Automatic functions like your heart rate and blood pressure could even be altered in serious cases.
 If you suffer any of the above symptoms, call now to talk to one of our medical team members and schedule your free consultation